 The Scholarship is for the amount of HK$160,000.
 It will be awarded each year to a Sixth Form student of the Diocesan Girls’ School towards her tertiary studies in Hong Kong or abroad.
 The award ceremony will be held at DOGAL’s Annual Dinner when the recipient will also be presented with a certificate and DOGAL Life Membership.

 Interested candidates should apply directly to the Committee.
 Details of the application procedures and requirements are set out below.
 The Scholarship will be offered conditional upon admission being granted by, and taking up of studies at, a university or such other educational institution as accepted by the Committee, over the period of the academic studies.

-Selected candidates will be contacted for an interview within June at the School or on such other date and at such other venue as the Committee may determine.
-If a candidate is not contacted by mid-July, 2016, she may assume that her application is not successful.
+Selected candidates will be contacted in second week of June for an interview on 16th June at the school.
+But if the weather does not permit, we will defer this interview to next Saturday.
+Afterwards, if a candidate is not contacted by mid-July, 2018, she may assume that her application is not successful.